OpenGov-OpenData/ckan-owncloud-connector/README.md

   “description”: optional: short description of resource,

-  “metadata:” {  list all metadata attributes that will be set for the resource
+  “metadata:” {  list all metadata attributes that will be set for the package

      “organization”: ...